 ☐ I hereby give my consent to send this application (including annexes) to Instituut Gak in order for them to review my proposal for possible funding.
 I further agree that the review of my proposal by the Netspar Scientific Council is sent to Instituut Gak.

 Scientific Discipline

 Please indicate the scientific discipline of your research by selecting one of the box(es):

 ☐ Economics (incl.
 Finance) ☐ Law ☐ Psychology ☐ Sociology ☐ Other, namely………..

 2. PROJECT TEAM

-Academic Personnel
+Academic applicants